browniebroke/cert-transparency-slackbot/README.md

 You should clone this repo and copy the `.env.example` as `.env`.
 This file is where you should keep your secrets, outside of source control.

 Run `yarn install` to install all the [serverless framework][sls-home] dependencies.
-You'll need to have [Poetry] installed, check out their installation instructions if you don't have it.
-Then run `poetry install`.
+You'll need to have [uv] installed, check out their installation instructions if you don't have it.
+Then run `uv sync`.

 ### Set up Slack